tefkah/thesis-writing/Approximate Instantiation Is Used as an Argument Against Platonism.md

 ctime: 20210210141222
 ---

-# Approximate Instantiation Is Used as an Argument Against Platonism

 [@Leng2012] tries to argue against Platonism being a valid way to explicate infinite idealization by saying that mathematical structures can be approximately instantiated.

 I think this is the right approach, but it has some pitfalls and can be criticized by pointing out that not all mathematical structures can be approximately instantiated, as [@Shech2019] does (or at least tries to do) with anyons.